4d/docs/docs/Debugging/breakpoints.md

 ## Breakpoints

-To create a break point, click in the left margin of the Source Code pane in the debugger or in the Method editor.
+To create a break point, click in the left margin of the Source Code pane in the debugger or in the Code Editor.

 In the following example, a break point (the red bullet) has been set, in the debugger, on the line `If ($in.dataClass#Null)`: